Talkartoons: Filmography

 Dave Fleischer was the credited director on every cartoon produced by Fleischer Studios.
 Fleischer's actual duties were those of a film producer and creative supervisor, with the head animators doing much of the work assigned to animation directors in other studios.
 The head animator is the first animator listed.
-Credited animators are therefore listed for each short.
-Many of the shorts from 1931-32 don't have their animator credits listed, as they were cut when the shorts were sold to television and had their titles replaced.
+Credited animators were therefore listed for each short; however, many of the shorts from 1931 to 1932 don't have their animator credits listed, as they were cut when the shorts were sold to U.M. & M. TV Corporation for television broadcasts and had their titles replaced.